Livestock and Equine IPM Winter Webinar Series

 Pastured Dairy and Beef IPM

 Pastured cattle face ongoing challenges from external pests such as horn flies, face flies and ticks.
-This webinar will focus on identifying these pests and using integrated pest management (IPM) strategies to reduce their impact on animal health and performance.
+This webinar recording focuses on identifying these pests and using integrated pest management (IPM) strategies to reduce their impact on animal health and performance.

 Dairy and Beef Cattle Internal Parasites IPM

 Internal parasites such as stomach worms, coccidia and lungworms can affect cattle health and productivity, especially in grazing systems.
-This webinar will provide tools for monitoring parasite loads, interpreting fecal egg counts and developing strategic deworming plans.
+This webinar recording provides information on tools for monitoring parasite loads, interpreting fecal egg counts and developing strategic deworming plans.

 Filth Flies and Biting Insects on Horses

 Filth flies and biting insects are among the most common and persistent pests around horses and stables.
-This webinar will cover the identification, biology and management of key species.
+This webinar recording covers the identification, biology and management of key species.

 Managing Ticks on Horses

 Ticks are a major concern for horse owners and managers due to their role in transmitting diseases and causing irritation and blood loss.
-This webinar will discuss the most common tick species affecting horses, their seasonal activity and habitats.
+This webinar recording presents a discussion of the most common tick species affecting horses, their seasonal activity and habitats.

 Tick IPM and New Approaches to Fly Thresholds on Cattle

-This webinar will explore two timely livestock IPM topics—managing ticks on cattle and rethinking traditional fly thresholds.
+This webinar recording explores two timely livestock IPM topics—managing ticks on cattle and rethinking traditional fly thresholds.

 Questions?